docker/docs/engine/swarm/how-swarm-mode-works/services.md

 A task is the atomic unit of scheduling within a swarm.
 When you declare a desired service state by creating or updating a service, the orchestrator realizes the desired state by scheduling tasks.
-For instance, you define a service that instructs the orchestrator to keep three instances of a HTTP listener running at all times.
+For instance, you define a service that instructs the orchestrator to keep three instances of an HTTP listener running at all times.
 The orchestrator responds by creating three tasks.
 Each task is a slot that the scheduler fills by spawning a container.
 The container is the instantiation of the task.
-If a HTTP listener task subsequently fails its health check or crashes, the orchestrator creates a new replica task that spawns a new container.
+If an HTTP listener task subsequently fails its health check or crashes, the orchestrator creates a new replica task that spawns a new container.